benjamin-wilkins/treasure-in-hiding/ch-2.md

 "I can tell you have something exiting to say," she remarked.

-"There's 2 rivers!" the other 3 said.
+"There's two rivers!" the other three said.

-"Or at least, 1 river flowing to the house and the other back," Johny continued.
+"Or at least, one river flowing to the house and the other back," Johny continued.
 "We were silly not to think that the river had to come from somewhere before, and we can use them to send messages in boats and get messages back from the house!"

-"If there's 2 rivers, we should get our water from the one leading to the house," Rose said.
+"If there's two rivers, we should get our water from the one leading to the house," Rose said.
 "Or at least, that's what mother would say."

 "Building a dam will make sure that any messages don't end up too downriver," Sam thought aloud, "so that if we weren't there the message wouldn't get lost."